Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NdZjKiNaCRA.md

 ### Transcript

-> more vehicles planned i don't know don't think so i don't think there are any plans for them
+> more vehicles planned I don't know don't think so I don't think there are any plans for them